AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **Do not edit the data file while the app is running**.
 If you directly edit the `addressbook.json` file (the data file) while CLInic is open, your changes may be overwritten when the app next saves.
 The app does not detect external edits during runtime, so modify the file only when the application is closed.
 4. **UI may appear cut off on some displays**.
-In some screen or resolution configurations the result display, command box or command hint may appear cut off.
+In some screen or resolution configurations the result display, command box or command hints may appear cut off.
 The workaround is to maximize the app or toggle full-screen so the UI elements can resize correctly.

 --------------------------------------------------------------------------------------------------------------------